 Around that time I reviewed Kat Flint's debut EP The Secret Boy's Club for Wears The Trousers; and over the next few months I fell so in love with the release, I decided to interview its inventor.
 Publishing the results of that proved harder than I imagined - I was writing for two other websites at the time, but no one wanted my handy work.
 (I was also studying for my degree, but as an English Literature student, I had a lot of time on my hands.)

 We've met, promoted, discussed and blasphemed over some of our favourite artists of all time.
 We've interviewed everyone from Melissa Auf der Maur, to Johnny Flynn, to Jeff Lewis, to Wild Flag.
 We've also forced the likes of Lupen Crook, This Is the Kit and Tristen on anyone that will listen.
-Occasionally we get a prediction spot on, people pay attention and (not always because of that) careers flourish - see: Caitlin Rose, Esben & the Witch, Mumford & Sons.
+Occasionally we get a prediction spot on, people pay attention and (not always because of that) careers flourish - see: Caitlin Rose, Esben & the Witch, Mumford & Sons and Bastille.
 Whether Team Werewolf are preaching the word of artists recognised, up and coming or underrated, the common denominator is that they're all excellent and unique in their own special way.

 This combined effort to overhaul bad music and waft creative genius in your face has raised a few pints and eyebrows.
 We've had a few nasty emails from people who take our writing too seriously, people who don't take it seriously enough and industry dickheads (or arrogant fans) who seem to think their opinion is objective.
 Some of them have a point, but not very often.